You are viewing a story from harrypotterfanfiction.com

-She led him to the third floor, just around the corner of the Headmaster's office.
-Fred peering at the pile of crumbs like it was blood at a crime scene.
+She led him to the third floor, just around the corner of the Headmaster’s office, to the crime scene of crumbs.
+Fred crouched down to peer closer.

 "It's all right.
 More than happy to help."
 Fred actually wanted to thank her; his restless itch had been driving him bonkers and Scorpius' disappearance was exactly the mystery he needed.
 Not that he wanted Scorpius to disappear, but he was... grateful for its timing.

 "Freddie, there's one other thing."
 She bit her lip.
 "My prototype... the Ministry took it yesterday.
 And Scorpius disappeared yesterday, too.
 But the Ministry were scheduled to come today.
 You don't suppose that maybe they were—maybe Scorpius had something to do with—"

 "Ministry Officials have badges," Fred said, sensing her line of thought.
 "Flitwick would have checked if they're frauds."

 "And Scorpius..."
 It had been a rough few months, but he had seen the way Malfoy looked at her.
 "I don't think he would do that to you."